PimpMyRice-modules/windows/README.md

 [PimpMyRice](https://github.com/daddodev/pimpmyrice) module for Windows.

-*work in progress, right now, it only changes wallpaper*
+*work in progress, right now it only changes wallpaper*

 ## Set up